xxks-kkk/HyperPebblesDB/README.md

 ### Features not in PebblesDB

 - Continuous code integration using Travis-CI
-- `emptyGuards` option for `db_bench` that gives detailed SSTables distribution under each guard across all levels
+- New `emptyGuards` option in `db_bench` that gives detailed SSTables distribution under each guard across all levels
 - `db_bench` enables "fillseq" even when using existing database

 ### Dependencies